programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 Wordfish modeling is typically performed on corpora with hundreds of documents, each usually containing hundreds or thousands of words.
 YouTube comments tend to be very short in length, but popular videos will often be accompanied by thousands of comments, more than enough to make up for their brevity.
 Ensuring the videos you select contain a substantial number of comments (~2000+) will minimize the skew that outlier comments can introduce.
 For the same reason, comments with less than ten words are also worth removing from the corpus.

-For politically salient topics, an ideal dataset will include a similar number of videos from creators representing opposing political perspectives, and the video sources representing each side of the political spectrum should contribute a similar number of comments to the total corpus.
+For politically salient topics, an ideal dataset for Wordfish will include a similar number of comments from videos representing opposing political perspectives.

 ### Querying YouTube's API